cjacker/opensource-toolchain-bouffalo-lab/README.md

 **NOTE:**

-About the difference between bl_iot_sdk & bl_mcu_sdk, there is an answer [here](https://bbs.bouffalolab.com/d/124-difference-bl-iot-sdk-bl-mcu-sdk).
+**About the difference between bl_iot_sdk & bl_mcu_sdk**, there is an answer [here](https://bbs.bouffalolab.com/d/124-difference-bl-iot-sdk-bl-mcu-sdk).

 <img src="https://raw.githubusercontent.com/cjacker/opensource-toolchain-bouffalo-lab/main/misc/diff-iot-mcu.png" width="60%" />

 The answer is not very clear.
-In short, bl_iot_sdk support IOT-related programming, such as Wi-Fi/BLE, etc, and bl_mcu_sdk doesn't (have BLE now).
-I am a little bit confusing why they have 2 official SDKs and even differ a lot, but it already does and seems plan to be merged together to mcu sdk in futrue.
+In short, bl_iot_sdk focus on IOT-related programming, such as Wi-Fi/BLE, etc, and bl_mcu_sdk doesn't have these support.
+I am a little bit confusing why they have 2 official SDKs and even differ a lot, but it already does and seems plan to be merge together into bl_mcu_sdk in futrue.
 For now, you can choose the sdk as your own need.

 # Compiler

-Not like usual RISC-V based MCU (such as CH32V / GD32V, etc), The toolchain setup for BL chips from Bouffalo Lab is a little bit complex.
-Different cores may requires different toolchain, and different sdk (bl_mcu_sdk and bl_iot_sdk) requires different toolchain...
+Not like usual RISC-V based MCU (such as CH32V / GD32V, etc), the toolchain setup for BL chips is a little bit complex.
+Different cores and Different sdk may requires different toolchain...

 ## For bl_mcu_sdk

-For BL60x/70x, it's 32bit RISC-V MCU, as usual RISC-V based MCU, it require RISC-V toolchain to generate 32bit RISC-V object code.
+For BL60x/70x, it's 32bit RISC-V MCU, as usual RISC-V MCU, it require RISC-V toolchain to generate 32bit object code.

-**For BL616**, bl_mcu_sdk set `-mtune` to `e907`, it can not supported by general RISC-V toolchain, you had to use T-Head RISC-V toolchain.
+For BL616, bl_mcu_sdk set `-mtune` to `e907`, it can not supported by general RISC-V toolchain, you had to use T-Head RISC-V toolchain.
+Or you can change the `-mtune=e907` to `-mtune=size` and will lost some optimizations when compiling.

-**For BL808**, since it has 3 cores include a RV64GCV 480MHz core based on T-Head C906.
-It's 64bit general purpose CPU and have MMU, that means, it can run as baremetal and also able to run ordinary RISC-V Linux OS.
-Thus, For BL808, it need setup 3 toolchains:
+For BL808, it has 3 different cores: two 32bit RISCV-V MCU (M0 / LP), one general purpose 64biy CPU (D0, based on T-Head C906).
+Since D0 core has MMU, that means it can run baremetal or run a RISC-V Linux OS.
+Thus, it need to setup 3 toolchains:

-- riscv 32bit embed toolchain
+- riscv 32bit embed toolchain for M0 / LP core
-- riscv 64bit embed toolchain
+- riscv 64bit embed toolchain for D0 core
-- **optional** riscv 64bit linux toolchain
+- **optional** riscv 64bit linux toolchain for D0 core

-You may find some 'riscv64-unknown-elf' toolchain can with 32bit RISC-V mcu, just like x86_64 toolchain, it can generate object codes for x86 and x86_64, so we can reduce the toolchain to 2:
+You may already find some 'riscv64-unknown-elf' toolchains can work with 32bit RISC-V mcu. just like x86_64 toolchain, it can generate object codes for x86 and x86_64, so we can reduce toolchains to 2:

 - riscv64 embeded toolchain to generate 32bit and 64bit codes
 - **optional** riscv64 linux toolchain if you want to work with linux on C906.

-I prefer to use Xpack prebuilt toolchains, but Xpack only provide rv32 embed toolchain up to now and not compatible with some Xuantie extentions.
+Usually I prefer to use Xpack prebuilt toolchains, but Xpack only provide rv32 embed toolchain up to now and not compatible with some Xuantie extentions.
 In this tutorial, we will and have to use prebuilt T-Head Xuantie toolchains.

 ## T-Head Xuantie RISC-V embeded gcc